bitprj/devrel/IMC_Python/Storing_Data_In_Python/Storing_Data_in_Python.md

 <center>x = numbers[3]</center>

 “x =” assigns the value of x and “numbers[3]” returns the item at the third index of the list.
 If you are new to coding, you should keep in mind that **“=” does not indicate an equivalence relation, it means that you are assigning a value to the variable on the left.** Looking at the example above, we can say that *x is numbers[3]* or *x is 3*, BUT, we CANNOT say that *numbers[3] = x*.
 We are not modifying the variable on the right at all.
-So, in this case, although we change what ‘x’ means, the value of numbers[3] remains the same.
+Therefore in this case, although we change what ‘x’ means, the value of numbers[3] remains the same.

 **Modifying an Element**